For best prices and early deliveries, WhatsApp us at. 918488070070

 In Kannada traditions, the groom is treated like the incarnation of Lord Vishnu.
 The bride’s family greets the groom at the venue with much fanfare and escorts him to the mandap.
 Then, the priest performs Mandap Pooja and Var Pooja with the groom after which the bride makes her grand entrance.
 She enters covering her face with a fan of peacock feathers and a cloth curtain is held between the bride and groom in the mandap.
 Once the priest starts reciting the mantras for the wedding, the curtain is gradually removed, and the couple can finally see each other and exchange jaimalas (flower garlands).

 The bride’s family gives her away in a ritual called Dhareherdu, similar to a North Indian Kanyadaan.
 During Saptapadi, the couple circles the sacred fire seven times.
 Each round represents a vow to stand by each other through thick and thin for seven lifetimes.
-With the help of five married women, the groom ties the Mangalsutra around the bride’s neck—now they are officially married!
+The priest then performs the Thaali Ceremony, where the groom ties the sacred mangalsutra around the bride's neck, With the help of five married women signifying their marital bond.
+They are also guided to view the Arundhati Nakshatra, symbolizing unity and fidelity in marriage.

 Karnataka weddings make room for some fun too.
 While still at the mandap, the couple play a fun game called Okhli.
 Here, the groom's ring is dropped in a huge bowl of milk or coloured water, and the couple competes to find the ring.
 The person who finds the ring first wins!
 The wedding ends with the emotional Vidaai ceremony, during which the bride leaves to go to her new home.
 At her in-law’s home, they perform Griha Pravesh, where the bride steps over a threshold and kicks a vessel filled with rice—symbolising the start of a new chapter in her life.